-The most significant environmental issue currently associated with the mine is relatively high sediment and metal concentrations in the waters discharged from the mine and the mine's tailings storage facilities.
+The most significant environmental issue currently associated with the mine is relatively high metal and sediment concentrations in the waters discharged from the mine and localized areas of acid rock drainage from the mine's tailings deposit areas.
 All waters are captured and treated in a treatment plant to achieve compliance with discharge limits.